Jewish textile industry in 16th-century Safed

 The textile industry became an important feature of 16th-century Safed, Ottoman Galilee (at the time within Damascus Eyalet of the Ottoman Empire), following an influx of Jewish immigration in late 15th and early 16th centuries.
 Run as a Jewish monopoly, textile manufacturing became the community's main source of income.
 The industry declined toward the end of the century.

 Jewish refugees settle in Safed

-After the expulsion of the Jews from Spain in 1492, many sought refuge in Turkish-controlled lands.
+After the expulsion of the Jews from Spain in 1492, many sought refuge in Ottoman-controlled lands.
 They used the opportunity to introduce the production of high-quality wool which they had manufactured in Spain and soon Jewish merchants became significantly involved in the wool trade in nearly all parts of the Ottoman Empire.
-Many made their way to Safed, which with its numerous springs and nearby streams, had the perfect geological conditions for the manufacture of cloth.
+Many made their way to Safed, which with its numerous springs and nearby streams, had the perfect geological conditions for the manufacture of wool-cloth.

 In 1522, Safed's Jewish population stood at three hundred families.
 The influx of Spanish refugees transformed the town into an international hub of fabric production and by the end of the century, the number of Jewish families in Safed had increased to at least 20,000.